 This video shows you how to add transmission fluid to your 2008 Jeep Compass.
 Before adding transmission fluid, make sure that your engine was running when you checked the fluid level.
 If the transmission fluid level on your Compass is low, you need to add fluid through the dipstick tube.
 Jeep has been developed sophisticated transmissions through years and it is critical that you add the exact type of transmission fluid stipulated by your owner's manual (typically in the back of the manual in a section titled Fluid Capacities.)
 When adding transmission fluid to your Compass, be sure to add it slowly as the transmission fluid capacity is reached quickly and it is difficult to remove excess fluid if you overfill.

 If you are having problems with the transmission in your Compass, such as clunky shifting or hesitation, check the fluid level first - it is amazing how many drivers pay thousands of dollars for transmission work when a half quart of transmission fluid would have fixed the problem.

-Because you have to start somewhere2008 Jeep Compass Sport 2.0L 4 Cyl.
+See how to seal up minor power steering fluid leaks2008 Jeep Compass Sport 2.0L 4 Cyl.

 Coolant hoses wear out over time and need to be replaced - check 'em early and often2008 Jeep Compass Sport 2.0L 4 Cyl.

 DRLs are on more than your headlights.
 They burn out faster and should be replaced regularly2008 Jeep Compass Sport 2.0L 4 Cyl.

 If you are leaking oil and parking on your oil spots each night, the oil is breaking down your tires' rubber2008 Jeep Compass Sport 2.0L 4 Cyl.

 If your car is leaking a small amount of power steering fluid - see this video on how to fix the leak2008 Jeep Compass Sport 2.0L 4 Cyl.